 Poetry, as Thomas has described it, incites emotion, positive or negative; it’s a dichotomy in itself.
 Each reader reacts differently, and one poem can have several different meanings.
 From haikus to limericks to sonnets, poetry has remained a cornerstone in society, an art form so respected and revered that it calls for a representative in the public eye.
 But what are common types of poetry?
 What differentiates them?
 Who writes them?

 Ballad.
 Couplet.
 Epic.
 Elegy.
 Free verse.
 Haiku.
 Limerick.
 Lyric.
 Sonnet.
 There are so many different types of poetry.
-Each call for different rhythms, different structure, and themes.
-Let’s look at just a few:
+Each call for different rhythms, different structure, number of stanzas, and themes.
+Let’s look at just a few poetic forms:

 - Epic: An epic poem is a long, usually book-length, poem that usually has a heroic or adventurous theme.
 These types of poems are exciting, and tell a story of a specific person or group.
 An example of an epic poem is Homer’s Odyssey.